-Primary 1-3 children receive a free school meal each day.
+Primary 1-4 children receive a free school meal each day.
+By August 2022 all pupils ELC to Primary 7 will be offered a free lunch.
 Lunches are cooked on the premises, for those children who wish them.
 At present, they cost £2.15 daily.
-All payments should be made via ParentPay, the Local Authority online payment system.
+All payments should be made in advance via ParentPay, the Local Authority online payment system.